 For most investors with long time horizons, index funds are the way to go.
 An index fund might not be a glamorous or exciting investment, but if you aren’t digging deep into the guts of the market and economy every night, you likely won’t become an elite stock picker.
 Especially not over a multidecade period.
 Index funds are both low-cost and liquid, making them ideal for all kinds of portfolios.

-If you’re looking to start investing in index funds, you’ll need to pick a suitable broker.
-A strong list of commission-free ETFs is no longer enough to spike the punchbowl – everyone has commission-free ETFs now.
-When choosing a broker, you’ll need to think about your financial goals while comparing the features and offerings.
+If you’re looking to start investing in index funds, you’ll need to pick a suitable online broker.
+A strong list of commission-free ETFs is no longer enough to spike the punchbowl - everyone has commission-free ETFs now.
+When choosing a broker, you’ll need to think about your investment strategy and financial goals while comparing the features and offerings.

 Best Online Brokers for Index Funds

 Index funds are core holdings in both taxable and tax-advantaged accounts.
 When choosing a broker, you’ll need to look at more than just index fund availability since everyone’s got cheap ones now.
-You’ll want a broker that meets your needs as an investor.
+You’ll want a brokerage service that meets your needs as an investor.
 Here are our top choices.

 When placing your money with a broker, you need to make sure your broker is secure and can endure through good and bad times.
 IBKR's strong capital position, conservative balance sheet and automated risk controls are designed to protect IBKR and their clients from large trading losses.

-Vanguard was offering index funds back when most of the industry was still ridiculing them.
+Vanguard is an online broker that started offering index funds back when most of the industry was still ridiculing them.
 As a leader in the industry, Vanguard offers several funds that provide exposure for the investor that meets their needs.
 There are no cookie-cutter funds at Vanguard.

 Today, Vanguard is still the ideal spot for retirement savers thanks to its wide index fund selection, low-fee accounts and top-notch customer service.
 You can choose from funds like the Balanced Index Fund (VBIAX), Communication Services Index Fund (VTCAX) or Consumer Discretionary Index Fund Admiral Shares (VCDAX).